mohamedaboabdallah/Q-A-using-RAG/README.md

 ---
 ## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to change.
-If you have questions or need help, please open an issue or email me at mohamed541416@gmail.com .

 ---

 ## 📧 Contact

-For any inquiries, reach out via GitHub issues or email.
+For any inquiries, reach out via GitHub issues or email me at mohamed541416@gmail.com.